aboutsecurity/blueteam_homelabs/README.md

 ### OpenSource / Free

 * [Squid](http://www.squid-cache.org/) - Squid is a caching proxy for the Web supporting HTTP, HTTPS, FTP, and more.
 It reduces bandwidth and improves response times by caching and reusing frequently-requested web pages.
 Squid has extensive access controls and makes a great server accelerator.
 It runs on most available operating systems, including Windows and is licensed under the GNU GPL.
+    - SSL Inspection - Squid is capable of doing SSL Inspection using a feature called SslBump Peek and Splice.
+This is supported in open source firewalls like pfSense.

 ## Load Balancing
 ### OpenSource / Free